ibm-cloud-docs/dr-automation-powervs/manage-vm-vmrm.md

 ## Create a new VM session
 {: #create-vm-ses}

 After adding the sites, you must create a new VM session if you are managing the virtual machine for the first time.

-If the virtual machine is already managed, you can proceed directly to [manage VM](#vm-ses) and [unmanage VM](#um-manage-ses) sessions.
+## Manage VM
+{: #manage-vm-session}

 ### Procedure
 {: #new-vm-ses}